tombewley/tombewley.github.io/_posts/2019-12-29-weekly-readings-12.md

 1. Given a pair of observations $o_{start}$ and $o_{goal}$, encode them into a pair of abstract states $s_{start}$ and $s_{goal}$.
 The encoding is optimised by a "search over the latent space", though another approach could be to modify the GAN to include an explicit encoder-decoder architecture.

-2. Using a model of abstract state transition probabilities learned from data (the form of this depends on whether the representation is one-hot, binary or continuous; see paper for details), and an appropriate planning algorithm, construct a feasible trajectories of states from $s_{start}$  to $s_{goal}$.
+2. Using a model of abstract state transition probabilities learned from data (the form of this depends on whether the representation is one-hot, binary or continuous), and an appropriate planning algorithm, construct a feasible trajectories of states from $s_{start}$  to $s_{goal}$.
 3. Decode the trajectory to a sequence of observations, by passing it through the GAN generator.

 The technique is deployed to generate obstacle-avoiding trajectories in a 2D environment, and sequences of images of a strand of rope representing a feasible interpolation between start and end configurations.